Frank has been a lawyer for nearly 50 years.

 Mostly, Nicola’s work-load involves commercial property, leases, retail and licensed trade.
 She is also the firm’s compliance partner.
 Nicola provides all the drive and enthusiasm for the ethos of the firm, and keeps everyone on their toes – staff, clients and other lawyers alike!

 Nicola is married and lives in Glasgow during the week; but her real home (and her heart) is on the island of Mull, at Tobermory, where she tries to live every weekend.
 Her husband, Robert, a merchant navy officer, is now a marine advisor and also has 20 years of service in the Tobermory Lifeboat crew.
-Together, Nicola and Robert are responsible for a wee bag of nonsense named Magnus Francis MacLeod (born 2012).
+Together, Nicola and Robert are responsible for a wee bag of nonsense named Magnus Francis MacLeod (born 2012) and his younger sister Orla MacLeod.

 When not working, Nicola and her family indulge in their passion for West Coast sailing.
 Nicola and Robert also own and run a steakhouse and seafood restaurant (The Galleon Grill) and recently purchased The Tobermory Hotel.
 Both ventures, sometimes stressful, but very enjoyable hobbies!